Which cruise line should you sail for your vacation? When it comes to selecting the right cruise line for you, it can feel a bit like car shopping.

 And while kids are of course welcome, your other passengers are most likely to be older and more affluent.
 In other words, kids might be more bored on a Celebrity cruise compared to some of the family-oriented lines.

 As you would expect, Celebrity charges a premium for its cruises.
 It’s definitely a “pay more, get more” situation.
 That said, the prices aren’t that much more than a cruise on a budget-focused line.
 We found trips to be a few hundred dollars more than what you’ll find with other carriers.
-Celebrity is also offering an “Always Included” deal that includes gratuities, a drink package, and wi-fi with your cruise fare.
+Celebrity also offers an “Always Included” deal that includes gratuities, a drink package, and wi-fi with your cruise fare.

-Who Celebrity Is Right For: As with Princess, we think older passengers who want a more refined and relaxing experience will be a fit for Celebrity.
+Who Celebrity Is Right For: As with Princess, we think older and/or more affluent passengers who want a more refined and relaxing experience will be a fit for Celebrity.
 If you’re the sort of person who wants to enjoy the spa and sip champagne without lots of noise or kids around, then the cruise line might be for you.

 If you have kids and are interested in cruising, then you’ve no doubt thought about a Disney cruise.
 The company known for its theme parks, movies, and resorts is also in the cruising business.
 And those touches you’d expect from Disney make their way to the ships.